NHPELE/Zenkoro/README.md

 ## Running the Frontend

 Open `index.html` in your browser to see the page.
 Styling is provided in `style.css`.
 The login button links to `login.html`, which uses `login.js` to communicate with the backend.
+After a successful login you will be redirected to `dashboard.html` where a placeholder portfolio dashboard is displayed.

 The landing page now supports connecting an Ethereum wallet via MetaMask.
 Click the **Connect Wallet** button to trigger MetaMask and grant access to your